shaik1002/biggitlabbomb/doc/ci/pipelines/merge_trains.md

 To start a merge train:

-1. Go to a merge request.
+1. Visit a merge request.
 1. Select:
    - When no pipeline is running, **Merge**.
-   - When a pipeline is running, [**Set to auto-merge**](../../user/project/merge_requests/auto_merge.md).
+   - When a pipeline is running, **Set to auto-merge**.

-The merge request's merge train status displays under the pipeline widget with a message similar to `A new merge train has started and this merge request is the first of the queue.
-View merge train details.`
+The merge request's merge train status displays under the pipeline widget with a message similar to `A new merge train has started and this merge request is the first of the queue.`
-You can select the link to view the merge train.

 Other merge requests can now be added to the train.

-## View a merge train

-> - Merge train visualization [introduced](https://gitlab.com/groups/gitlab-org/-/epics/13705) in GitLab 17.3.

-You can view the merge train to gain better insight into the order and status of merge requests in the queue.
-The merge train details page shows active merge requests in the queue and merged merge requests that were part of the train.

-To access the merge train details from the list of merge requests:

-1. On the left sidebar, select **Search or go to** and find your project.
-1. Select **Code > Merge requests**.
-1. Above the list of merge requests, select **Merge trains**.
-1. Optional.
-Filter the merge trains by target branch.

-You also access this view by selecting **View merge train details** from:

-- The pipeline widget and system notes on a merge request added to a merge train.
-- The pipeline details page for a merge train pipeline.

-You can also remove (**{close}**) a merge request from the merge train details view.

 ## Add a merge request to a merge train

-> - Auto-merge for merge trains [introduced](https://gitlab.com/groups/gitlab-org/-/epics/10874) in GitLab 17.2 [with a flag](../../administration/feature_flags.md) named `merge_when_checks_pass_merge_train`.
-Disabled by default.
-> - Auto-merge for merge trains [enabled](https://gitlab.com/gitlab-org/gitlab/-/issues/470667) on GitLab.com in GitLab 17.2.
-> - Auto-merge for merge trains [enabled](https://gitlab.com/gitlab-org/gitlab/-/issues/470667) by default in GitLab 17.4.

 Prerequisites: